 As with the PHEV, the all-new e-Skyactiv D engine is mated to the new eight-speed automatic transmission, and whilst the 200ps unit is equipped with rear-wheel drive, the 254ps engine benefits from Mazda’s i-Activ All-Wheel Drive system.
 The lower powered e-Skyactiv D engine develops 200ps at 3.000-4,200 rpm and maximum torque of 450Nm at 1,400-3,000 rpm.
 Combined with 153Nm of torque available from the M Hybrid Boost system’s electric motor, this will accelerate the CX-60 from 0-62mph in 8.4 seconds.
 Despite this impressive performance, the 200ps CX-60 e-Skyactiv D still generates CO2 emissions of just 127g/km.
 With 254ps at 3,750rpm the more powerful version develops maximum torque of 550Nm at 1,500-2,400 rpm, and once again assisted by up to 153Nm of electric motor torque, will accelerate to 62mph in 7.4seconds with CO2 emissions from just 137g/km.

-Both the 3.3-litre e-Skyactiv D and the forthcoming e-Skyactiv X six-cylinder engines in the Mazda CX-60 feature Mazda M Hybrid Boost – Mazda’s 48v mild hybrid system.
+The 3.3-litre e-Skyactiv D features Mazda M Hybrid Boost – Mazda’s 48v mild hybrid system.
 When paired with the diesel engine, it not only enhances fuel economy, but also improves environmental performance by using the electric motor to support the engine with energy recuperated when coasting or slowing in the light load (idle to low speed) range where internal combustion engines are not very efficient.
 The support provided by the motor when pulling away from a standing start and help delivering smoothness during gear shifts can be felt the instant the driver applies the throttle, contributing to the evolution of the Jinba-Ittai driving experience.

 The PHEV Mazda CX-60 is anticipated to be the biggest seller in the UK, but the Mazda CX-60 e-Skyactiv D MHEV offers the perfect choice for higher mileage drivers looking for performance, refinement and power.
 In short, a Mazda CX-60 range that features new engines, new electrification technologies and a new eight-speed automatic transmission, once again proves Mazda’s established reputation for powertrain engineering innovation.